 Also called Mena Crisologo street, the mestizo district is distinctly lined with houses of Spanish style, as well as souvenir shops which have been an inspiration for many Filipino writers through the years.

 Until now, the windows made from capiz shells and the red-tiled roofs have been carefully preserved, something that you can never find anywhere else.

-But, be warned because it is not an easy feat to reach the top, especially for people who have problems with height.
-Every step you take will make you reflective and the moment you get to the top, you will surely feel the rush of empowerment coursing through your veins.
-Symbolically, getting a view of life from this point will give you a different kind of perspective.
+But, be warned because it is not an easy feat to reach the top, especially for people who have problems with height and the number of steps.

 This short excursion will promise you some time of refreshment as you learn more about life through the eyes of Ilocanos.

 What makes Mestizo River even more beautiful is the yearly candle floating ceremony held during Raniag Twilight festival.
 It is particularly done in Celedonia Garden at Barangay Beddeng Laud.

 Visit Crisologo Museum, Leona Florentino House and Father Burgos Museum